-The European Maritime Transport Space without Barriers aims at simplifying administrative procedures for maritime transport and which can a stepping stone for a 'Blue Belt' of free maritime movement in and around Europe.
+The European Maritime Transport Space without Barriers aims at simplifying administrative procedures for maritime transport and is intended to be a stepping stone for a 'Blue Belt' of free maritime movement in and around Europe94.

 Four Motorways of the sea corridors are set up under the Trans-European Network (TEN-T) in order to establish floating infrastructures as competitive alternatives to land transport.
-In the Atlantic area, the Motorway of the Sea of Western Europe leads from Portugal and Spain via the Atlantic Arc to the North Sea and the Irish Sea:
+In the Atlantic area, the Motorway of the Sea of Western Europe runs from Portugal and Spain via the Atlantic Arc to the North Sea and the Irish Sea:

-The EU Marco Polo programme funds sustainable freight focused at projects and actions that promotes shift in transport modes from road to ship and rail; this includes Motorways of the sea.
-An attempt to remove several billion tonne-km off the French road network was established by the Fresmos project between St. Nazaire in France and Gijon in Spain.
-The parallel Ro-Ro Past France project was set up as a seaborne motorway between Bilbao, Spain, and Zeebrugge in Belgium where each sailing carries up to 200 unaccompanied trailers.
+The EU Marco Polo programme funds sustainable freight focused on projects and actions that promote shifts in transport modes from road to ship and rail; this includes Motorways of the sea.
+An attempt to remove several billion tonne-km from the French road network was established by the Fresmos project between St. Nazaire in France and Gijon in Spain.
+The parallel Ro-Ro Past France project was set up as a seaborne motorway between Bilbao, Spain, and Zeebrugge in Belgium where each sailing carries up to 200 unaccompanied trailers95.
 Together with the Gulf Stream (Santander, Spain to Poole, UK) and Reefer Express (Bilbao, Spain to Tilbury, UK and Rotterdam, Netherlands) projects, these routes are very likely to have increased interconnectivity among the Atlantic economies and moved great amounts of goods from land to sea transport modes.

 In addition to Motorways of the sea, the land based infrastructure development under TEN-T has improved connections to hinterland, thus investment in maritime transport will benefit from hinterland connectivity and vice versa.
 The TEN-T will develop infrastructure at two levels in the 2014-2020 period towards a comprehensive and a core network, respectively.
 The core network to be completed by 2030 is shown in the map below.
 The core network aims at connecting 83 main European ports with hinterland (rail and road links) along ten priority corridors.
 The map illustrates the prioritised land corridors and port infrastructure in the Atlantic area.
-It is clear that major investments along the Atlantic can be expected towards 2030 and pre-identified core projects comprise both a port/rail upgrades between Lisbon (Sines port) and Strasbourg and between Dublin via the Channel to Paris and Brussels.
+It is clear that major investments along the Atlantic can be expected towards 2030 and pre-identified core projects comprise both a port/rail upgrades between Lisbon (Sines port) and Strasbourg and between Dublin via the Channel to Paris and Brussels96.

-&lt;sup>94 DG MARE, "Blue Growth - scenarios and drivers for Sustainable Growth from the Oceans, Seas and Coasts.
+93 DG MARE, "Blue Growth - scenarios and drivers for Sustainable Growth from the Oceans, Seas and Coasts.
 Maritime Sub-Function Profile Report.
 Short Sea Shipping (1.2)" 2012

-COM(2012) 494 final: Blue Growth - opportunities for marine and maritime sustainable growth
+94 COM(2012) 494 final: Blue Growth - opportunities for marine and maritime sustainable growth

-&lt;sup>96 http://ec.europa.eu/transport/marcopolo/files/success-stories/motorways\of\the\sea\ro\ro\past\france\en.pdf
+95 http://ec.europa.eu/transport/marcopolo/files/success-stories/motorways_of_the_sea_ro_ro_past_france_en.pdf

-&lt;sup>97 DG MOVE: List of pre-identified projects on the core network in the field of transport, 2011
+96 DG MOVE: List of pre-identified projects on the core network in the field of transport, 2011